SAP-archive/java-memory-assistant/CONTRIBUTING.md

 0. Validate your pull request with a local build using as many supported JDKs you can for running the end-to-end tests
+1. Make sure you have signed the [Contributor License Agreement](#contributor-license-agreement)
-1. Ensure all unused dependencies are removed opening the pull request
+2. Ensure all unused dependencies are removed opening the pull request
-2. Make sure any added dependency is licensed under Apache v2.0 license
+3. Make sure any added dependency is licensed under Apache v2.0 license
-3. Strive for very high unit-test coverage and favor testing productive code over mocks (mock in depth wherever possible)
+4. Strive for very high unit-test coverage and favor testing productive code over mocks (mock in depth wherever possible)
-4. When adding a new functionality to the agent, write an end-to-end test for it (package `test-e2e`)
+5. When adding a new functionality to the agent, write an end-to-end test for it (package `test-e2e`)
-5. Update the README.md with details of changes to the configuration options
+6. Update the README.md with details of changes to the configuration options

 Pull requests will be tested and validated by maintainers.
 In case small changes are needed (e.g., correcting typos), the maintainers may fix those issues themselves.
 In case of larger issues, you